MoeraOrg/moeraorg.github.io/overview/index.md

 place.
 Create local communities with rules and moderation.
 Invite your friends to a barbecue.

-**Security.** Give view and editing rights for your posts for different groups of users.
+**Security.** Give view and editing rights for your posts to various groups of users.
 Block spam and unpleasant persons.

 But everything has a price.
 And placing all your content (very valuable